TheDrHobo/thedrhobo.github.io/_posts/2025-12-11-top-10-board-games.md

 **Designer:** Wolfgang Kramer, Richard Ulrich
 **Year:** 1995

 The original 'Area majority' game?
 And easily one of the best.
 The power card mechanism is genius - higher numbers give you better actions but worse turn order next round, creating this constant push-and-pull between grabbing what you need now versus positioning for the future.
 The Castillo is brilliant too, this hidden reservoir of cubes that gets revealed during scoring, leading to those perfect 'gotcha' moments when someone's seemingly dominant position crumbles.
 It's a game of reading opponents, managing resources, and timing your moves perfectly.
 Nearly thirty years old and it still plays better than most modern area control games.
-The Big Box reprint with the expansions is worth tracking down, though the base game alone justifies the shelf space.
-Peak euro design from when euros were still figuring out what they wanted to be.

 <img src="/assets/img/Boardgame/EGgame.webp" alt="El Grande gameplay" style="margin: 1em 0; max-width: 100%;">